martmannupb/AmoebotSim-2.0/Documentation/index.md

 If you use AmoebotSim 2.0 for your research, please cite the project as follows:

-> Matthias Artmann, Andreas Padalkin, Daniel Warner.
+> Matthias Artmann, Tobias Maurer, Andreas Padalkin, Daniel Warner.
 "AmoebotSim 2.0: A Visual Simulation Environment for the Amoebot Model with Reconfigurable Circuits and Joint Movements", available online at https://github.com/martmannupb/AmoebotSim-2.0, 2025.